-All funds expenditures for FY 2006 are \$6.254 billion.
-Of this total, \$3.070 billion or 49.0 percent is from general revenue, \$1.967 billion, or 31.4 percent, from federal grant funds, \$1.115 billion, or 18.0 percent, from other sources, and \$104.1 million, or 1.6 percent, is from restricted or dedicated fee funds.
+All funds expenditures for FY 2009 are \$6.888 billion.
+Of this total, \$3.272 billion or 47.5 percent is from general revenue, \$1.989 billion, or 28.9 percent, from federal funds, \$1.468 billion, or 21.3 percent, from other sources, and \$158.2 million, or 2.3 percent, is from restricted or dedicated fee funds.

-On a functional basis, the largest percentage of expenditures are made in the Human Services area, which comprise \$2.689 billion, or 43.0 percent of the total budget.
-This is followed by spending for Education of \$1.730 billion, which comprises 27.7 percent of all spending, and expenditures for General Government of \$1.0069 billion, equaling 17.1 percent.
-Public Safety, Natural Resources and Transportation expenditures make up the balance, totaling \$766.4 million, or 12.2 percent of the total budget.
+On a functional basis, the largest percentage of expenditures are made in the Human Services area, which comprise 2.613 billion, or 37.9 percent of the total budget.
+This is followed by spending for Education of \$1.985 billion, which comprises 28.8 percent of all spending, and expenditures for General Government of \$1.372 billion, equaling 19.9 percent.
+Public Safety, Natural Resources and Transportation expenditures make up the balance, totaling 972.2 million, or 13.4 percent of the total budget.

 The second way to view expenditures is by major category.
-On this basis, the largest share of the budget goes towards assistance, grants and benefits and equals \$2.855 billion or 45.6 percent of the total.
-This is followed by personnel expenditures, which comprise 23.6 percent, or \$1.476 billion, and local aid expenditures, which make up 18.3 percent, or \$1.145 billion of the total budget.
-Expenditures for capital expenditures total \$366.9 million or 5.9 percent, with the balance of spending used to finance operating expenditures of \$411.9 million, or 6.6 percent of the total.
+On this basis, the largest share of the FY 2009 budget is for assistance, grants and benefits equaling \$2.831 billion or 41.1 percent of the total.
+This is followed by personnel expenditures, which comprise 22.5 percent, or \$1.549 billion, and local aid expenditures, which make up 18.8 percent, or \$1.297 billion of the total budget.
+Expenditures for capital purchases and debt service total \$456.8 million or 6.6 percent, with the balance of spending used to finance operating expenditures and transfers of \$139.7 million, or 2.0 percent of the total.

-Expenditures from general revenue total \$3.070 billion for FY 2006.
-By function, spending by Human Services agencies represents the largest share with expenditures, totaling \$1.228 billion, or 40.0 percent of the budget.
-This is followed by spending for Education, which totals \$1.035 billion, or 33.7 percent.
-General revenue expenditures for General Government and Public Safety comprise \$468.4 million (15.3 percent), and \$299.1 million (9.7 percent), respectively.
-Finally, expenditures from general revenues for Natural Resources comprise \$39.4 million, or 1.3 percent of total spending.
+Expenditures from general revenue total \$3.272 billion for FY 2009.
+By function, spending by Human Services agencies represents the largest share with expenditures, totaling \$1.179 billion, or 36.0 percent of the general revenue budget.
+This is followed by spending for Education, which totals \$1.125 billion, or 34.4 percent.
+General revenue expenditures for General Government and Public Safety comprise \$552.2 million (16.9 percent), and \$377.5 million (11.5 percent), respectively.
+Expenditures for Natural Resources comprise \$38.3 million, or 1.2 percent of total general revenue spending.
 Transportation expenditures are financed by dedicated gasoline taxes and are not a component of general revenue spending.

 General revenue expenditures by category are primarily devoted to financing grants, local aid and personnel.
-Grant based expenditures of \$1.051 billion represent 34.3 percent of total spending, while Local Aid expenditures of \$1.000 billion comprise 32.6 percent of total expenditures, Personnel expenditures of \$772.5 million comprise 25.2 percent of the budget.
-Operations totals \$163.5 million, or 5.3 percent of the budget.
-Capital expenditures total \$81.2 million, or 2.6 percent of the total budget.
+The largest component is local aid expenditures of \$1.135 billion, comprising 34.7 percent of total general revenue spending.
+Grant based expenditures of \$1.003 billion represent 30.7 percent of total spending; personnel expenditures of \$806.1 million comprise 24.6 percent of the budget; operating expenditures and operating transfers total \$159.9 million, or 4.9 percent of the budget; and, capital expenditures and debt service total \$167.4 million, or 5.1 percent of the total general revenue budget.

-Governor Carcieri's FY 2006 Budget is the second volume in a six-volume set.
+Governor Carcieri's FY 2009 Budget is the second volume in a six-volume set.
 The first volume, the Executive Summary, contains the summaries of revenue and expenditures on a statewide, functional, and departmental basis.
 The Executive Summary also presents statewide expenditure data by category or object of expenditure.
 This same data is presented in this document in more detail by program.

-Specific recommendations for FY 2006 for the departments are presented in the Executive Summary, and further detail is provided in the Technical Appendix.
+Specific recommendations for FY 2009 for the departments are presented in the Executive Summary, and further detail is provided in the Technical Appendix.
 The five-year financial projection is contained in the Executive Summary and is submitted concurrently with The Budget as provided by law.